samuel-harvan/UW-GPA-Calculator/README.md

 Work in progresss.
 Quick little side project to learn Rust.
-Currently working on how to use threads in Rust.
+Currently working on decrypting issues with PDF trasncripts.
 Grade conversions are based on OUAC's conversion table.